 Construction projects are more than what meets the eye.
 They are not just about building structures, big or small, or hammering and chipping away at wood or concrete.
-Commercial and residential building entails paperwork, getting a permit from your local town authority, coming up with contracts with your clients, and so much more.
+Commercial and residential building entails paperwork, getting a permit from your local town authority, signing contracts with your clients, and much more.
+This is way beyond the expertise of someone who runs a construction project.

-This is way beyond the expertise of someone who runs a construction business.
-Hence the best person you should ask for advice in going about these dealings is a lawyer.
+Hence, the best person you should ask for advice on these dealings is a lawyer.
 Before going into the nitty-gritty details of why you need a lawyer for your construction business, it is best to be acquainted first with the concept of construction law.

 What is construction law?

 In Australia alone, many firms have the best building lawyers Sydney has to offer.
-Construction law can be a niche practice on its own as it has its specific statutory guidelines, otherwise known as building codes, that must be strictly complied with.
+Construction law can be a niche practice on its own as it has specific statutory guidelines, otherwise known as building codes, that must be strictly complied with.

 Mitigate Risks and Foresee Future Problems

 Lawyers, in general, are trained for problem-solving, and their legal expertise includes ensuring that they are one step ahead of any conflict or issue that may arise in their client’s dealings.
-To have legal counsel when starting with a project provides a safety net for you, as a legal expert can help identify potential bottlenecks and prevent future mistakes.
+Having legal counsel when starting with a project provides a safety net for you, as a legal expert can help identify potential bottlenecks and prevent future mistakes.

 Potential problems can be employees not showing up on the site, cash flow hiccups, or suppliers not executing their end of the agreement.
 The list can go on, and having a lawyer within your reach can save you the stress and time of dealing with these matters by yourself.